-27. We have entered into certain transactions with related parties.
+27. We have entered into transactions with related parties in the past.
 Any transaction with related parties may involve conflicts of interest.

-We have entered into transactions with several related parties, including our Promoter, Directors and related entities.
+We have entered into transactions with several related parties in the past.
 We can give no assurance that we could not have achieved more favourable terms had such transactions not been entered into with related parties.
 Furthermore, it is likely that we will enter into related party transactions in the future.
 There can be no assurance that such transactions, individually or in the aggregate, will not have an adverse effect on our financial condition and results of operations.
 The transactions we have entered into and any future transactions with our related parties have involved or could potentially involve conflicts of interest.